joshdickson/checkyourfollowers-web/README.md

 ### Read More

 A more expansive write up of the results and a bit of background information is located here.
+TODO